 The WhaleReport Alert SystemWRAS

 There is an urgent need to protect British Columbia’s vulnerable cetacean (whale, dolphin, and porpoise) populations.
-Impacted by anthropogenic threats, including ship strikes, vessel noise, disturbance, reduced prey availability, and pollution, 12 of the 27 species of cetaceans found in B.C. are currently listed as “At Risk” under Canada’s Species at Risk Act.
-The importance of reducing vessel-associated impacts is highlighted in the SARA Recovery Strategies and Management Plans for all 12 of these listed species.
+Impacted by anthropogenic threats, including ship strikes, vessel noise, and disturbance, 12 of the 27 species of cetaceans found in B.C. are currently listed as “At Risk” under Canada’s Species at Risk Act.

 Cetacean populations are also vulnerable to general disturbance by vessels.
-Large and small vessels may disturb and alter activities essential to cetacean survival, such as foraging, diving, resting, avoiding predators, communicating, socializing, mating and nursing calves.
+The presence of vessels may disturb and alter activities essential to cetacean survival, such as foraging, diving, resting, avoiding predators, communicating, socializing, mating and nursing calves.
 Interrupting these activities negatively affects individuals.
 In small populations (e.g. southern resident killer whales), these impacts on individuals can have population-level effects.
-To reduce disturbance, vessels should keep a distance of at least 100 meters; greater distances are even more beneficial.
+To reduce disturbance, vessels should keep a distance of at least 200 meters; greater distances are even more beneficial.

 Vessel noise can increase a whale’s stress level, cause it to move away from or avoid entering an area, and mask crucial echolocation and vocalizations.
 Vessel noise can generally be decreased by operating below cavitation inception speed and avoiding rapid acceleration, as well as rerouting when in the immediate vicinity of cetaceans and known sensitive marine areas.